 I am in Peru enjoying time with family and in just a few days we will be ringing in the New Year with friends, fireworks and a variety of New Years traditions.
-If you are celebrating the New Year with children learning Spanish, or talking about el Año Nuevo with a class, you might want to share the tradition of eating twelve grapes at midnight, just as the New Year begins.
-This custom started in Spain and has spread to many Latin American countries.
+If you are celebrating the New Year with children learning Spanish, or talking about el Año Nuevo with a class, share the tradition of eating twelve grapes at midnight, just as the New Year begins.
+This Spanish New Year custom started in Spain and has spread to many Latin American countries.

 The twelve grapes represent the twelve months of the year.
 As the clock strikes midnight, you eat the grapes, making a wish for each one.
 The idea is to eat them all before the clock stops striking.
 Most of us do not have clocks with bells, so we just eat them one after the other, as quickly as we can.